stawuah/Guardify/README.md

 >  **It has it's defualt config which automatically disables the technology behind the web application**.

 > [!WARNING]
-> **when using security middleware like HeaderGuard, it is generally recommended to place it at the top of your middleware stack.
+> **when using security middleware like Guardify, it is generally recommended to place it at the top of your middleware stack.
 This ensures that the security headers are set for every incoming request before other middleware or route handlers are executed.
 The order of middleware matters because they are executed in the order they are declared**.

 ## Options